FIWARE/catalogue/README.md

 -   The [QuantumLeap](https://github.com/smartsdk/ngsi-timeseries-api/) Generic
     Enabler supports the storage of NGSI data into a time series database (CrateDB and Timescale)
--   The [Draco](https://github.com/ging/fiware-draco) Generic Enabler is an alternative data persistence mechanism for managing the history of context.
-    It is based on Apache NiFi and is a dataflow system based on the concepts of flow-based programming.
-It supports powerful and scalable directed graphs of data routing, transformation, and system mediation logic and also offers an intuitive graphical interface
 -   The [Scorpio](https://github.com/ScorpioBroker/ScorpioBroker) Generic
     Enabler is an NGSI-LD Broker, i.e. supports the new NGSI-LD linked data standard, which is an evolution of NGSI v2.